coder/coder/docs/networking.md

 workspaces, coder servers, and users.

 The coder server must have an inbound address reachable by users and workspaces, but otherwise all topologies _just work_ with Coder.

 When possible, we establish direct connections between users and workspaces.
-When NAT traversal fails, the coder server acts as a relay proxy between the user and the workspace.

-Tailscale handles most of our networking logic, including NAT traversal and relay proxying.

-Direct connections offer best-in-class throughput and latency and are just as fast as connecting to the workspace outside of Coder.
+Direct connections are just as fast as connecting to the workspace outside of Coder.
+When NAT traversal fails, connects are relayed through the coder server.
+Our networking logic is backed by [Tailscale](https://tailscale.com).

-All user <-> workspace connections are end-to-end encrypted, whether direct or relayed.
+All user <-> workspace connections are end-to-end encrypted.

 ## coder server